elpanthyr/EchoLens-AR/README.md

 4.  **Haptic Feedback**: If the sound is urgent, your device will vibrate with a pattern specific to that alert.

 ---

+## Licensing
+This software is proprietary and not open source.
+Please see the [LICENSE](LICENSE) file for terms of use.

+---
 Copyright (c) 2026 [Apple](https://github.com/apple).

 This software is not licensed for distribution, modification, or commercial use without explicit written permission from the author.